pedrozaalex/Ignis/Ignis.Engine/ARCHITECTURE.md

     * **Draw**:
         1. Calculates Flexbox-style layout (measure/arrange).
         2. Draws the tree using the hybrid rendering strategy (see below).
+        3. **Debug Mode** (if `EngineSettings.DebugUI = true`):
+            - Draws colored borders around all UI elements (Magenta = normal, Cyan = interactive)
+            - Highlights zero-size elements with colored circles (Orange = zero-size, Red = zero-size + interactive)
+            - Logs warnings for interactive elements with zero size (unclickable elements)
+* **Zero-Size Detection**: At draw time, checks if any element with event handlers has collapsed to zero size and logs a warning.
+This catches layout errors where developers forgot to apply `FillWidth` or `Stretch` constraints.

 #### Record: `Theme`